How Many Quail Should You Start With? (A Beginner’s Guide)

 For Breeding and Sustainability

 Interested in hatching your own eggs?
-You’ll need a balanced breeder group—1 cock to every 4–5 hens is ideal.
+You’ll need a balanced breeder group.
+1 cock to every 4–5 hens is ideal.
 Start with 20–30 birds total if you’re building a sustainable rotation.
-That gives you room to select your best birds and cull for temperament, productivity, or size.
+That way you’ve got options.
+Hang onto the best layers or calmest birds, and the local market (or the freezer) takes care of the rest.

 You can always scale up from there as you gain experience and refine your systems.